Tennessee Poison Center saves lives and helps reduce your healthcare costs through these programs:

 - Poison prevention education programs Anyone can be a poison victim.
 Most poisonings involve everyday household items and more than 70% of poison exposures occur in the home.
 Poison education outreach reaches every county through a partnership with the University of Tennessee Extension Educators.
 This partnership won a 2005 Frist Foundation Award of Achievement in Team Building.
 In 2016, Tennessee Poison Center distributed over 323,000 pieces of poison control literature to Tennessee residents.

 - Statewide surveillance for chemical and biological terrorism Tennessee Poison Center is an integral part of Tennessees homeland security program.
 Data from Tennessee Poison Center is sent to Washington, D.C. as part of the nationwide surveillance for bioterrorism.
 No other organization in Tennessee provides statewide surveillance for a chemical or biological terrorist incident.

 These programs are provided free of charge to Tennessee residents.
-Tennessee Poison Center receives funding from the state of Tennessee, federal government, institutional funding from Vanderbilt University Medical Center, hospitals that use our services, United Way agencies in 15 counties, foundations and individual donations.
+Tennessee Poison Center receives funding from the state of Tennessee, federal government, institutional funding from Vanderbilt University Medical Center, hospitals that use our services, community funding in 15 counties, foundations and individual donations.